-Bromley Healthcare has an ethos which is a blend of commerciality (it is a limited company and has to make a financial surplus to survive) and total patient-focus (its community interest for which it was set up), for example, through empowering frontline staff to make decisions about how services should be run.
+Bromley Healthcare has an ethos which is a blend of commerciality (it is a limited company and has to make a financial surplus to survive) and total patient-focus (its community interest for which it was set up), for example, through empowering frontline colleagues to make decisions about how services should be run.
 These two aspects of patient-focus and commerciality drive everything Bromley Healthcare does.
 This is clearly mirrored in Bromley Healthcare's governance structures, along with its strong culture of focused and effective decision-making.

 Typically, in large and complex companies such as Bromley Healthcare the directors discharge their duties through a robust governance framework that delegates day to day decision making to the employees of the company.
 This is clearly articulated in the articles, standing financial instructions and policies.
 The streamlined governance structure has been recently reviewed and an additional committee established to focus on people.
+An additional time limited committee, chaired by the Deputy Chairman, has been established to oversee the delivery of our Care Quality Commission improvement programme.
 All Terms of Reference have been reviewed and ratified following this review.
-The Board is supported by five Non-Executive director chaired Board committees with clearly distinct roles as outlined in their terms of reference:
+The Board is supported by six Non-Executive director chaired committees:

-- Quality, Improvement and Safety Committee focused on clinical quality and safety. - People and Culture Committee focused on health and well-being and culture - Strategy, Investment and Development committee focused on the future and investment - Audit and Risk Committee focused on assurance and risk - Appointments and Remuneration Panel determination of the remuneration of directors.
+- Quality, Improvement and Safety Committee focused on clinical quality and safety. - People and Culture Committee focused on health and well-being and culture - Strategy, Investment and Development committee focused on the future and investment - Audit and Risk Committee focused on assurance and risk - Appointments and Remuneration Panel determination of the remuneration of directors - CQC Sub Committee focused on overseeing the implementation of CQC programme.